Historical Sites in Kenya: Top Places You Must Visit

 The Vasco da Gama Pillar in Malindi is a very important historical site on the Kenyan coast and a symbol of early European exploration in East Africa.
 Erected by the Portuguese expedition led by Vasco da Gama in 1498, the pillar was put up to commemorate his journey to India and his arrival at Malindi.

 The monument is located on a coral rock in the Indian Ocean, highlighting Malindi’s historical connection with Portuguese traders.
 The pillar is topped with a cross, symbolizing the spread of Christianity during that era.
+This influence can still be seen today in religious landmarks, including some of the richest churches in Kenya across the country.
 The Vasco da Gama Pillar is currently a leading tourist destination, offering breathtaking ocean views and valuable insight into Kenya’s maritime and colonial history.

 The Vasco da Gama Pillar is one of Malindi's most iconic landmarks, standing proudly along the coastline as a reminder of early maritime history.